starekrow/SecureToken-php/README.md

-To reduce the possibility of side channel leaks, the library will only report success or failure of the cryptographic decoding, and will not differentiate between padding errors and authentication errors.
+To reduce the possibility of side channel leaks, the library will only report success or failure of the cryptographic decoding, and will not differentiate any errors that may occur during authentication and decryption.